-- On launching the Video Editor: click New Project if you want to make the video yourself or Quick Video to make a quick automated video. - Open the File menu and choose Create New Project for a new video from scratch, or Create Quick Video to start in quick mode.
+- On launching the Video Editor: click Create a project in full-feature mode if you want to make the video yourself or Create a montage in easy mode to make a quick automated video. - In full-feature mode: open the File menu and choose New Project for a new video in full-feature mode, or New Montage to start in easy mode.

-After that, you can save your project as a file in the .mepb format on your computer and open it later to continue editing your movie.
+After that, you can save your project as a file in the \.mepb format on your computer and open it later to continue editing your movie.